Hardziyevich/specific-group/practice/doc/algorithms/task1.md

-# Algorithms: Big-O Notation
+# Sort Algorithms: Bubble Sort

+Draw diagrams to demonstrate the bubble sort algorithm.

+## Task steps

+1. Put your diagrams here: `resources` in the `diagrams` class;
+2. Write a meaningful message with a commit and push the result;
+3. Show the result to a mentor;
+4. Answer some questions.

 ## Questions

-1. What is the `Big-O Notation`?
-2. Why `Big-O Notation` is important?
-3. Which characteristics of the `Big-O Notation` do you know?
+1. Describe please characteristics of the bubble sort algorithm;
+2. Describe please the time complexity of the bubble sort algorithm.

 ## Answers